 In this section we present a model transformation from the railway system to Petri nets with the aim to use Petri net analysis and verification techniques to analyze the railway behavior.
 Surely, only a limited class of simulation problems is sufficiently "Petri net like" to allow transformation of the more powerful graph rewriting model into Petri nets.
-Here, the distinction of simulation rules and reconfiguration rules helps to find the part of the system which behaves "Petri net like" (e.g. the trains moving along the tracks), and which can be translated and analyzed.
+Here, the distinction of simulation rules and reconfiguration rules helps to find the part of the system which behaves "Petri net like" (e.g. the trains moving along the tracks), and which can be analyzed using Petri net techniques.
 The other parts describe reconfiguration operations (e.g. adding tracks or changing switches) and rather correspond to changes of the Petri net structure, but not to Petri net firing behavior.

 Model transformations between visual languages is defined in our approach by graph transformation rules, as well.
 We transform the abstract syntax graph of a source model (e.g. a railway system state) by applying transformation rules resulting in the abstract syntax graph of the target model (e.g. a state of a Petri net).
-The abstract syntax of source and target models are specified by the type graphs TG_S and TG_T .
-A model transformation is defined by a graph transformation system GTS = (TG, P) consisting of type graph TG and a set of TG-typed model transformation rules P, where both type graphs TG_S and TG_T have to be subgraphs of TG (see Fig. 7).
-The model transformation starts with the abstract syntax graph G_S of the source model.
-As TG_S is a subgraph of TG, G_S is also typed over TG.
-Please note that TG may contain not only TG_S and TG_T , but also additional types and relations which are needed for the transformation process.
+The abstract syntax of source and target models are specified by the type graphs $TG_S$ and $TG_T$ .
+A model transformation is defined by a graph transformation system GTS = (TG, P) consisting of type graph TG and a set of TG-typed model transformation rules P, where both type graphs $TG_S$ and $TG_T$ have to be subgraphs of TG (see Fig. 7).
+The model transformation starts with the abstract syntax graph $G_S$ of the source model.
+As $TG_S$ is a subgraph of TG, $G_S$ is also typed over TG.
+Please note that TG may contain not only $TG_S$ and $TG_T$ , but also additional types and relations which are needed for the transformation process.